 On average, only 140 mm of rain falls during the dry season.
 In addition, relative humidity, solar radiation, wind speed and direction all show marked wet/dry season differences.
 On the other hand, temperature varies relatively little throughout the year.
 Data are collected from a fully automated meteorological station attached to the Canopy Crane at an elevation of 25m from the forest floor.

-For a summary of the data collected in 2014, plus long-term averages, please click on the following link:
+For a summary of the most recent data collected, plus long-term averages report, please click on the following link:

 Sensor manuals in .pdf format are available for download here.